Loading figure…

 “Reduce burden of federal tax code.
 (Nov 2019)”

-Why: Cosponsoring a bill that aims to eliminate capital gains tax on family farms directly supports the stated position of opposing tax increases and reducing the tax burden.
+Why: Cosponsoring a bill that eliminates capital gains tax on family farms directly supports the stated position of opposing higher taxes.

 Referred to the House Committee on the Judiciary.

-Why: Cosponsoring the Chloe Cole Act, which aims to protect infants, directly aligns with the stated position of opposing abortion and advocating for life from conception.
+Why: Cosponsoring the 287(g) Cooperation Act, which enhances local law enforcement's ability to enforce immigration laws, directly aligns with the stated position of opposing expanded immigration pathways.

 View source →Feb 25, 2026 · Congress.gov